sindresorhus/Gifski/readme.md

 #### Can I contribute localizations?

-We're not interested in localizing the app.
+We don't have any immediate plans to localize the app.

 #### Can you support macOS 10.13?